ILTPWC/E2023-02-Wireguard-VPN-in-5-Minutes/README.md

 # Quick Start

 1. Install Wireguard on your System on Debian based systems you can use apt-get install wireguard
+2. generate prrivate/public key pairs on both systems with wg genkey | tee privatekey | wg pubkey > publickey
-2. Create a configuration file for the server and your client
+3. Create a configuration file for the server and your client
-3. Start the tunnel for example with systemctl start wg-quick@wg0 on both systems
+4. Start the tunnel for example with systemctl start wg-quick@wg0 on both systems
-4. Check if the tunnel is working with wg show
+5. Check if the tunnel is working with wg show

 ## Call to action